Pacho499/react-blur-img-package/ReadMe.md

 ## Installation

-1. Clone or download the component files.
+1. Download the package via NPM.
-2. Make sure you have React installed in your project:

 ```bash
 npm i react-blur-img
 ```

-3. Import the component in your project
+2. Import the component in your project

 ```javascript
 import { BlurImg } from "react-blur-img";
 ```

-4. Usage
+3. Usage

 ```javascript
 import { BlurImg } from "react-blur-img";